A Lower Bound for the Diameter of Cayley Graph of the Symmetric Group $S_n$ Generated by $(12), (12 \dots n), (1n \dots 2)$: A Lower Bound for the Diameter of Cayley Graph of the Symmetric Group Generated by

-If in one of the formulas \ref{lem_1}-\ref{lem_4}, when reversing $\textup{F}_1$, not the permutation $s$ will be substituted, but the permutation $sr^y$, $y\in\mathbb{Z}_n$, $y\neq n$, then additional shifts of the permutation of $s$ will be required.
-That is, the distance between the permutation $sr^y$ and the permutation $sr^ysr^x$ will be calculated.
-However, since $sr^ysr^x = sr^xr^{-y}$, without loss of generality, we will consider only the values of $m$ that are equal to one of the following: $0,\fnt-2,\ffntt-1,\cfntt-1$, and choose the appropriate formula \ref{lem_1}-\ref{lem_4} so that additional shifts of the permutation of $s$ are not required.

-In order to proceed from the reversal of the subsequence $\textup{F}_1$ to the reversal of the subsequence $\textup{F}_2$, it is required that at least two elements of $\textup{F}_2$ occupy the first positions of the permutation obtained after the first reversal.
-This requires at least two shifts.
-There are only two possible situations in which two shifts will be enough.
+In order to proceed from the reversal of the subsequence $\textup{F}_1$ to the reversal of the subsequence $\textup{F}_2$, it is necessary that at least two elements of $\textup{F}_2$ occupy the first positions of the permutation obtained after the first reversal.
+This necessitates at least two shifts, taking into account the Lee metric.
+There are only two possible cases in which two shifts will be enough.
 Let us consider them separately.